GabeScott/standard-works-vault/General Conference/1991 April - Called to Serve.md

 Dad then filled out my missionary recommendation form and had me sign it.
 Standing, he gave me a warm handshake and a sincere congratulations for being worthy to serve a full-time mission.
 I left his office with a feeling of exhilaration.
 I had passed one of the most important tests of my life.
 I had been deemed worthy to be a full-time missionary, which signified the approval of my father, my bishop, and my Lord and Savior.
 As I left the office, in my mind I made a commitment to myself that I would always live worthy to pass an interview held with one of my priesthood leaders.

-The interview I had with my bishop prepared me for three basic ingredients I needed to serve a mission.
+The interview I had with my bishop prepared me for three basic ingredients I needed to serve a mission:

 First, I needed gospel knowledge as contained in the scriptures and a testimony as to their truthfulness.
 Daily prayer and study were essential for my preparation to serve.